Skip to main content

 The Fair Housing Act of 1968 also protects housing rights.
 The Act makes any form of discrimination in housing illegal.

 South Dakota has several nonprofit organizations and assistance programs for immigrants.
-These organizations provide legal assistance to various immigration matters.
-The legal services may range from an adjustment of immigration status to legal help for victims of domestic violence and human trafficking.
-Below are some of the organizations in South Dakota:
+Available legal services may range from an adjustment of immigration status to legal help for victims of domestic violence and human trafficking.

 Was this helpful?